hohoishi/Tibame/Korean_translator_bot/README.md

 ﻿# Tibame
-Line-bot with azure translate & speech deployed to the gcp cloud run
+Line-bot with azure translate & speech deployed to the GCP Cloud Run
 https://ko-trans-uoafsgxoga-uc.a.run.app